girliemac/RPi-KittyCam/README.md

 Then the child_process runs to detect if there is any cats in the photo.
 When there are any cat, it sends the photo to Cloudinary.

-Analized photos are deleted from the filesystem to clear up Pi.
+Analyzed photos are deleted from the filesystem to clear up Pi.

 ### 5. View the Live Photo Update on Web